Vegan Sugar Cookies

 Feeling inspired but unsure where to start?
 Check out this quick sugar cookie icing tutorial for extra tips and design ideas—it’s easier than you think, and the results are so worth it!

 Now that your cookies are baked, cooled, and maybe even iced, it’s time to let your creativity shine.
-Think of them as a blank canvas, ready for you to channel your inner pastry artist—or keep it simple with a no-fail classic.
-Here are some ideas to make those cookies pop (literally and figuratively):
+Here are some ideas to make those cookies sparkle and shine:

 Dish of colorful rainbow vegan sprinkles.